Cathedral and John Connon School: Academics and curriculum

 The Cathedral & John Connon School is affiliated with the Council for the Indian School Certificate Examinations (CISCE), and its students appear for the council's ISC, IB (Grade 12) and IGCSE, ICSE (Grade 10) examinations.
 English is the medium of instruction.
 Hindi is taught as a second language, and Marathi or Sanskrit are taught as third languages.

 A Hindustan Times report of 2013 ranked it as the best ICSE and ISC school in the country.
 It now offers the IBDP programme and IGCSE programme, as well.

 Cathedral Model United Nations (Symposium)

 The Cathedral Model United Nations is run entirely by the school's student body over a period of three days, where students assume the roles of delegates representing countries.
 From a start in 1996 - the first CMUN had only one committee (Asia and Pacific Council), it has grown into an event with over 700 delegates attending.
 CMUN 2007 was the first to have delegates from outside Mumbai.
 Schools like Mayo College, La Martiniere Calcutta, St. James' School, Doon School, Modern School Barakhamba Road, and others attended the conference.
 2011 featured the first international delegates from Rato Bangala School from Nepal and Aitchinson College, Pakistan.

 Clubs

-The Cathedral and John Connon School has [4] clubs for students to enrol in.
-Enrolment in a club is required for all students in the Senior school (8th - 12th grade, for both curricula).
+The Cathedral and John Connon School has 4 clubs for students to enroll in.
+Enrollment in a club is required for all students in the Senior school (8th - 12th grade, for both curricula).